bm2570/CMSC6950_Project/README.md

 # CMSC6950 Project: Fruitbat

+## What is Fruitbat and What is it Used For?

 ## Precursory Requirements

 ### We will be using the conda environment for the fruitbat code.
 We Assume you already have conda installed and have working knowledge on it.
 If not, you can view the documentation [here](https://docs.conda.io/en/latest/).